IQSS/dataverse/doc/Sphinx/source/User/account.rst

 ========================
 #.
 To generate your API token, click on your name in the hearder on right hand side and then click on either Notifications or Data Related to Me.
 #.
 On the top right of your account page, click on the "Edit Account" button and click on API Token in the list.
 #.
-Your API code is located on that page.
+Your API Token is located on that page.

 Notifications: Setup & Maintainance
 ===================================